The Kiss Quotient by Helen Hoang

 Dare I say, I’ve been converted into a romance reader?
 This book was a quick read that I couldn’t put down.
 It was fun, cheeky, and sexy.
 I was invested in Stella’s journey to getting more experience in the dating department.
 And who wouldn’t want to read about her and the charming Michael getting to know each other?

 I’m a sucker for the “Let’s be in a pretend romance and then we’ll fall in love later” trope and Hoang did an excellent job revitalizing the familiar plot device.
-This book is the perfect mix of sweet and sexy.
+This book is the perfect mix of sweet and steamy.

 I found myself really admiring Stella.
 She’s a compelling protagonist and Hoang showed us who Stella is beyond being on the spectrum.
 I loved seeing Stella come into her own and take charge of her own life and her body!